-I just replaced the cartridge in my American Standard bath/shower lever with a new Moen cartridge.
-I feel pretty good about it except that now the handles stick out about 1/4 to 1/2 inch past the tub knobs and they look kind of funny since the rest of the older style handle is recessed into the wall.
+I replaced the cartridge in my American Standard bath/shower lever with a new Moen cartridge.
+I feel pretty good about it, except that now the handles stick out about 1/4 to 1/2 inch past the tub knobs, and they look funny since the rest of the older style handle is recessed into the wall.
 Be aware of the small parts of the unit not to lose those.

 Can you replace a two-handle faucet with a one-handle faucet?

 Yes.
 A one-handle faucet is easier to install than a two-handled faucet.
 The first step in replacing a two-handle faucet with a one-handle faucet is to shut off the main water supply.
 Move the top or bottom spout of the old faucet so that it does not get in the way when you are working.
 Wear rubber gloves and old clothes when handling the faucet parts.